-A virtual list view (VLV) index is a way of creating a partial list, defined by the VLV search parameters, for faster searching while enhancing server performance.
-The VLV index itself can be resource-intensive to maintain, but it can be beneficial in large directories.
+A virtual list view (VLV) index is a way of creating a truncated list for faster searching while enhancing server performance.
+The VLV index itself can be resource-intensive to maintain, but it can be beneficial in large directories (over 1000 entries).

 A browsing index is a type of VLV index that organizes the entries listed into alphabetical order, making it easier to find entries.

 VLV indexes are not applied to attributes, like standard indexes are, but they are dynamically generated based on attributes set in entries and the location of those entries in the directory tree.
 VLV indexes, unlike standard indexes, are special entries in the database rather than configuration settings for the database.

 VLV indexes are similar to simple paged results, which can be returned with some external LDAP clients.
 Simple paged results are calculated per search, while VLV indexes are a permanent list, so VLV indexes are overall faster for searches, but do require some overhead for the server to maintain.

 Simple paged results and VLV indexes cannot be used on the same search.